Atlas-OS/docs/docs/Getting started/Post-Installation/Configuration/Optional Tweaks.md

 ## :material-tab: Dark Titlebars

 Titlebars are the bars at the top of windows that have the window's name and buttons to close, minimize, and enlarge it.
-By running the ``Enable Dark Mode Titlebars.reg`` file, you can change these from white to dark.
+By running the ``Enable Dark Mode Titlebars.reg`` file, you can change these from light to dark.

 ## :material-file-find-outline: File Explorer Customization